Jiangsu.NET Nanjing

 The Yangtze River flows past the west side of Nanjing City Proper, while the Ningzheng Ridge surrounds the north, east and south sides of the city.
 The average elevation is 15 m above the sea level.

-Nanjing has a temperate climate, and is under the influence of East Asia Monsoon.
-Seasons are distinct in Nanjing, with usually hot summers and plenty of precipitation throughout the year.
+Nanjing has a temperate climate and is under the influence of East Asia Monsoon.
+Seasons are distinct, with usually hot summers and plenty of precipitation throughout the year.
 The average annual temperature is 16°C with the highest recorded temperature being 43°C in 1934 and the lowest -16.9°C in 1955.
 Together with Wuhan and Chongqing, Nanjing is often referred to as one of the three "Furnace Cities" along the Yangtze River for the hot and humid weather in summers.
 There is a so-called Meiyu Season from the late of June to the middle of July, during which the city experiences a period of mild rain but dampness.

 Jurisdiction

 Nanjing is the capital city of Jiangsu and its jurisdiction includes 13 county-level divisions, of which eleven are districts and two are counties.
-The districts are the old urban areas of Nanjing while the two counties are recently designated as county-level districts being considered as suburbs and governed by the Nanjing city administration.
+The districts are the old urban areas of Nanjing while the two counties are recently designated as county-level districts being considered as suburbs and governed by the city administration.

 • Baixia District